-This course covers in depth the differential calculus portion of a three-course calculus sequence.
-Topics include limits, continuity, derivatives, and integrals of algebraic and transcendental functions of one variable, with applications.
-Upon completion, students should be able to apply differentiation and integration techniques to algebraic and transcendental functions.
+This course is designed to develop the topics of differential and integral calculus.
+Emphasis is placed on limits, continuity, derivatives and integrals of algebraic and transcendental functions of one variable.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to derivative-related problems with and without technology.
 This course has been approved for transfer under the CAA and the ICAA as a general education course in Mathematics.